-The majority of the cocaine available in the US is sourced from Colombia and trafficked into the US by drug cartel networks.
-Most of it enters the country via the US/Mexico land border, and some is transported by air or sea.
-The consumption of cocaine by people in the US creates a demand that keeps cartels in business and plays a role in the violent crime epidemics in Mexico and other South American nations.
+The majority of cocaine sold in the US is sourced and trafficked into the country by drug cartels in Colombia.
+Most cocaine shipments enter the country via the US/Mexico land border.
+To a lesser extent, cocaine is also transported to the US by air and sea.
+Not only does the distribution of cocaine in the US create problems within the country, it also plays a major role in violent crimes in Mexico and other South American nations.

 Hailey Shafir, M.Ed., LCMHCS, LCAS, CCS